To the End

 “You wanna hatefuck, don’t you?”

 El bared her teeth.
 Then they parted with a breath and another jut of her jaw.
-“About damn time you figured it out.”
+“Took you long enough.”

 Finally, something he could do about one of the gajillion things falling apart around him that was straightforward and actually worked.
 To a point, anyway.
 And it didn’t take hours of exhausting emotional labor.